-Helen Dunmore's Inside the Wave wins 2017 Costa Poetry Award
+Helen Dunmore's Inside the Wave named Costa Book of the Year

 "An astonishing collection of poems - a final, great achievement". - Judges Moniza Alvi, Kiran Millwood Hargrave and Nick Wroe on Inside the Wave, winner of the 2017 Costa Poetry Award